-We implement Read, Write Inc. and Fresh Start to support children developing reading and writing skills including phonics.
-We also have a range of book schemes to support children with specific learning difficulties in order to ensure they become successful readers.
+Any child who needs a phonics boost will receive rapid catch-up sessions initially in Year 3 and then into Year 4 and beyond if necessary.
+We also have a range of book schemes to support children with specific learning difficulties, in order to ensure they become successful readers.